-Note 17 describes the Company's original research and collaboration agreement with Eli Lilly and Company, and the amended and restated research and collaboration agreement (collectively, the "Collaboration agreement").
+Note 17 to the financial statements included elsewhere in this Annual Report describes the Company's original research and collaboration agreement with Eli Lilly and Company, and the amended and restated research and collaboration agreement (collectively, the "Collaboration agreement").
 Under the Collaboration agreement, ProQR provides Eli Lilly with a license (with a right to sub-license) to exploit compounds resulting from the collaboration.
 A significant amount of judgement is required to determine whether the license is distinct from the other promises in the contract.
-The license was concluded not to be distinct from the other promises in the considerations:
+The license was concluded not to be distinct from the other promises in the contract based on the following considerations: